The four C’s of 21st Century skills are some of the most popular learning strategies in today’s environment.

 Virtually every job requires someone to work with another person at some point, even if it’s for something as simple as what to get for lunch.

-Practicing collaboration helps students understand how to address a problem, pitch solutions, and decide the best course of action.
+Practicing collaboration and teamwork helps students understand how to address a problem, pitch solutions, and decide the best course of action.